DaeKwan-Ko/needle/README.md

 Scripts for Gene Discovery and Validation in Non-Model Plant Species

 This repository contains scripts used in the following paper (https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(24)00353-9):
-A network-enabled pipeline for gene discovery and validation in non-model plant species\ Ko DK, Brandizzi F\
+A network-enabled pipeline for gene discovery and validation in non-model plant species/ Ko DK, Brandizzi F/
 Cell Rep Methods.
 2025 Jan 27;5(1):100963.

 Overview